 The coat of the cougar is a grayish tan to reddish color with lighter parts on the underside.
 The tail has a black spot on the end.

-Inhabiting various ecosystems from mountains to deserts to sea-level, the cougar’s range includes western North America, a small region in Florida, and most of South America.
+Inhabiting various ecosystems from mountains to deserts to sea-level, the cougar’s established range includes western North America, a small region in Florida, and most of South America.
 They make their home anywhere that there is shelter and prey.

 Generally they prey on deer but also feed on smaller animals if necessary, including domestic animals and livestock.
 Cougars have even been known to eat insects.
 Skilled and cunning hunters, cougars stay hidden from their prey until they can pounce with claws out-stretched.
 Cougars can also climb with ease and leap over 6 m (20 ft.).
 After killing a large animal, a cougar hides the carcass and eats in the coming days.